14 Aztecs naemd to all-conferecne team

-Heading into his eighth season as the Head Coach of the San Diego State Swimming and Diving Team, Mike Shrader's accomplishments have been nothing short of spectacular.
-His Aztecs are coming off s second-place finish at Mountain West Conference championship meet title in the past five years after compiling a perfect 11-0 record in dual meet competition.
+Heading into his ninth season in the fall as the Head Coach of the San Diego State Swimming and Diving Team, Mike Shrader's accomplishments have been nothing short of spectacular.
+His Aztecs are coming off their third Mountain West Conference championship meet title in the past five years after compiling a perfect 18-0 record in dual meet competition.
 SDSU also captured the regular-season league title during the 2010-11 campaign, the last time the conference crowned a regular-season champion.

 Shrader has produced 13 All-Americans in the past three years and his athletes have set five individual and five relay Mountain West Conference records and have recorded 25 other times that rank among the top 10 in various individual events.

 In March 2015 his team sent seven swimmers to the NCAA Championships with four of them earning honorable mention All-America honors.
 A total of 16 of his athletes earned all-Mountain West recognition and captured the conference Swimmer of the Week award on five occasions.
 During the season, Aztec swimmers and divers turned in a total of 35 times/scores in individual events that rank among the top 10 in program history along with 13 relay times that are also among the all-time top 10.

 During the 2014-15 season the Aztecs successfully defend their title at the A3 Performance Invitational,a met that included such schools as UCLA and UC Santa Barbara.
 San Diego State ended the regular season ranked 25th in the nation by the College Swimming Coaches of America Association (CSCAA) and was 27th in the CollegeSwimming.com final poll.